DETAILED ACTION

 M. Julia Flores et al., “Incorporating expert knowledge when learning Bayesian network structure: A medical case study,” Published in 2011, discloses a methodology for incorporating expert knowledge as structural priors when learning BNs … We also presented novel visualisations of the learned networks, which support the interactive development process by allowing the knowledge engineers to assess intermediate results and revise experimental parameters.
 These visualisations could also assist comparisons of BN learning algorithms (e.g., [12]) …

-directed to YI HAO whose telephone number is (571)270-1303.
+Any inquiry concerning this communication or earlier communications from the examiner should be directed to whose telephone number is (571)270-1303.
 The examiner can normally be reached Monday - Friday.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Emerson Puente can be reached on (571)272-3652.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Emerson Puente can be reached at (571)272-3652.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

 Information regarding the status of published or unpublished applications may be obtained from Patent Center.
 Unpublished application information in Patent Center is available to registered users.
 To file and manage patent submissions in Patent Center, visit: https://patentcenter.uspto.gov.
 Visit https://www.uspto.gov/patents/apply/patent-center for more information about Patent Center and https://www.uspto.gov/patents/docx for information about filing in DOCX format.
 For additional questions, contact the Electronic Business Center (EBC) at 866-217-9197 (toll-free).
 If you would like assistance from a USPTO Customer Service Representative, call 800-786-9199 (IN USA OR CANADA) or 571-272-1000.